How to Get a Prenuptial Agreement in New Jersey

 Each party must have their own attorney, so the couple cannot use one attorney who represents them both.
 One party must go to another attorney and discuss the types of assets that they have and wish to protect.
 Sometimes, if a spouse knows that they will be inheriting substantial funds, they may need to take extra caution in identifying personal property, also known as non-marital assets.
 A prenup is intended to govern in the event of a divorce, so it is essential to gather all tax returns.
 Additionally, businesses and property may need to be evaluated by an expert to determine their worth.

-The key to an enforceable prenup is total disclosure and negotiating an agreement without any duress.
+The key to making an enforceable prenup in New Jersey is total disclosure and negotiating an agreement without any duress.
 What property should be divided and what should be kept separate must be addressed.
-All of this is part of how to get a prenuptial agreement in New Jersey.

 Prenup Drafting Process in New Jersey